Quick answer

-Official Agency Department of Land and Natural Resources (DLNR), Division of Boating and Ocean Recreation (DOBOR)
+Official source: Department of Land and Natural Resources (DLNR), Division of Boating and Ocean Recreation (DOBOR) · Last checked in site data: June 23, 2026 · All official state agencies

 Vessel Types & Exemptions

-In Hawaii, all undocumented vessels used in hawaii waters.
+In Hawaii, registration is required for: All undocumented vessels used in Hawaii waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All undocumented vessels used in Hawaii waters